 In typical Canon fashion, the lens uses an ultrasonic motor to ensure autofocus is both fast and quiet.
 The full-time manual-focusing ring allows users to make fine focusing adjustments on the fly, without having to switch to manual mode first.

 Canon has also ensured the lens provides smoother aperture changes during movie capture, by implementing a new electronic aperture diaphragm system (EDM).

-As you’d expect for a lens that’s set to become a standard go-to choice for many professional and enthusiast photographers, it includes weather sealing to prevent users having to stow it away in adverse weather conditions.
+As you’d expect for a lens that’s designed to be a standard go-to choice for many professional and enthusiast photographers, it includes weather sealing to prevent users from having to stow it away in adverse weather conditions.

 At the rear of the lens there’s a rubber ring that compresses and effectively seals it against the camera’s metal lens mount.

 Towards the front of the lens you’ll notice the famous red ring that’s synonymous with Canon’s premium L-series optics, and it accepts filters and adapter rings via a 77mm thread just like its precursor.

 Canon EF 24-105mm f/4L IS II USM – Build and handling